Chitral Expedition: Aftermath

 Umra Khan fled with eleven mule-loads of treasure and reached safety in Afghanistan.
 Sher Afzul ran into one of his foes and was sent into exile in India.
 Robertson was made a Knight Commander of the Order of the Star of India.
 Kelly was made a Personal aide-de-camp to the Queen and made a Companion of the Order of the Bath.
 Eleven Distinguished Service Orders (DSOs) were awarded, along with Whitchurch's VC, and all ranks who took part in the siege were given six months extra pay and three months leave.
 Townshend later became a Major General and at least nine participants became Generals.
 There was talk of building a road from Peshawar, but this was rejected because of the expense and the fear that the Russians could use the road too.
 Two battalions were stationed at Chitral and two at the Malakand Pass.
 In the spring of 1898 Captain Ralph Cobbold was on "hunting leave" in the Pamirs and learned that the Russians had planned to occupy Chitral if the British abandoned it.

 British and Indian Army forces who took part received the India Medal with either the clasp Defence of Chitral 1895 or Relief of Chitral 1895.

 Chitral remained at peace after 1895 and Shuja ul-Mulk, the 12 year old installed as Mehtar by Robertson, ruled Chitral for the next 41 years until his death in 1936.

 Appraisal

-The Chitral Expedition is a much celebrated event, remembered in British history as a chapter in gallantry and valour, which has drawn wide appraisal.
+The Chitral Expedition is a much celebrated event, remembered in British history as a chapter in gallantry and valour.

 The valour and endurance displayed by all the ranks in the defence of the fort at Chitral, have added greatly to the prestige of the British arms, and will elicit the admiration of all those who read this account of the gallant defence made by a small party of Her Majesty’s forces, and combined with the troops of His Highness the Maharaja of Kashmir, against heavy odds when shut up in a fort in the heart of an enemy’s country, many miles from succour and support.